nv-legate/cunumeric/docs/cunumeric/source/user/practices.rst

 General Recommendations
 -----------------------

-Following the basics of numpy as documented here is highly recommended.
-Here, we highlight some of the best practices for cuNumeric to avoid commonly encountered problems related to performance.
+Following the basics of numpy as documented
+`here <https://numpy.org/doc/stable/user/basics.html>`_ is highly recommended.
+Here we highlight some of the best practices for cuNumeric to avoid commonly encountered problems related to performance.
 In general, array-based computations are recommended.